 Pour in water and cream.
 Stir and bring to a boil.
 Reduce the heat to low, cover and simmer for 5 minutes.

-Gently poach fish fillets, shellfish or chicken pieces in this sauce until just done.
+Gently poach a pound of fish fillets, shellfish or chicken pieces in this sauce until just done.
 Serve over basmati rice or pasta.
-Serves 6.

 Cod in fennel curry sauce and cauliflower steak.